andrewsmhay/research/pp/propertyvalues.md

 Using the model, an end user can determine if a $0.06 per-compute-hour cost is an undervaluation or overvaluation of a guest property for a particular CSP neighborhood and geographic region.

 __________
-Andrew Hay is the Director of Applied Security Research at CloudPassage, Inc. He can be reached at andrew@cloudpassage.com.
+Andrew Hay can be reached via Twitter at @andrewsmhay